CSU Policy: Cost Transfers on Sponsored Projects

 The following are examples of transactions that may be appropriate for transfers between accounts:

-• An error correction – includes typographical errors or transposition of digits in account number or amount.
+• An error correction, including typographical errors or transposition of digits in account numbers or amounts.
 All errors must be corrected promptly after detection.

 • A purchase charged to an account other than the one that benefitted from the use of the item (e.g., where an expenditure was charged to a departmental source pending identification of the sponsored project to which it should be charged).